openshift-labs/lab-building-images/README.md

 Lab - Building Images
 =====================

 This is a workshop on using and building container images using `podman`, including various opinionated best practices around constructing container images.
+It also touches on various practices specific to running Python applications.

 WARNING WARNING WARNING
 -----------------------